-As a proof-of-concept of how our digital platform ontology helps describing and clarifying the functionality of digital platforms, we discuss Airbnb, a platform for homeowners to rent accommodation towards home-seekers and Uber Eats, a platform for food delivery.
+As a proof-of-concept of how our digital platform ontology helps describing and clarifying the functionality of digital platforms, we create an ontology for sharing platforms.

 First, based on the properties in our taxonomy we select the modules of a sharing platform following the definition of Frenken and Schor.
 After, we follow a number of steps to create the sharing platform ontology

 - Download Visual Paradigm Community Edition, and install the OntoUML plugin (https://github.com/OntoUML/ontouml-vp-plugin)

 2. Download the latest version of the extended DPO on https://model-a-platform.com/ontology-versions/ and open it with Visual Paradigm Community Edition.
 All ontology modules (original and BM) can be visualised within the class diagrams.

 3. Create a new class diagram for the platform type you want to model.